-The Bauhaus movement not only experimented with light and colours but also tested new materials.
+The Bauhaus movement not only experimented with light and colours.
+It also tested new materials.
 Can we build a house made of steel?
-Georg Muche and Richard Paulick made this idea a reality in 1926-27.
-The project did not prevail, the steel house remained in the world-famous Törten Housing Estate a unique piece.
+Georg Muche and Richard Paulick made a steel house in Dessau-Roßlau a reality.
+[German]

-The monument to Ernst Abbe reminds me more of a temple than of a simple monument.
-A look through the glass increases the impression.
-The dainty image of the industrialist and social reformer Ernst Abbe rests on a massive herm and is optically framed by bronze plaques.
+The memorial site to Ernst Abbe reminded me more of a temple than a simple monument.
+A look through the glass door increased the impression.
+The dainty image of the industrialist and social reformer Ernst Abbe rested on a massive herm.
+[German]

 The Bummerlhaus is a late Gothic mansion in the city of Steyr.
 It is considered one of the finest medieval secular buildings in Austria.
 Its first mention dates back to 1450, but its oldest part may be from the 13th century.

 The Mariahilf Fire Station (Hauptfeuerwache Mariahilf) in Vienna saw its completion in 1914.
 Its architecture still resonates with the spirit of the age between the fin de siècle and the First World War.

 I discovered this faded mural on a classicistic building near the Albertplatz in Dresden.
 At the time of my visit, it housed a restaurant with the name “Altes Wettbüro” (“Old Betting Office”).
 [German]

 A main attraction of the Austrian city of Schärding is the “Silberzeile“.
 It is a row of coloured houses in the style of the late Baroque period.
 In earlier times, each colour symbolised a particular guild.